JuanitoSebastian/FinnishPassphrases/README.md

 If you do not have SwiftLint installed remove Swiftlint from the build phases.

 ## Testing
-Open FinnishPassphrases.xcodeproj to access the Xcode workspace and run the tests by pressing `⌘ + U`
+Open FinnishPassphrases.xcodeproj to access the Xcode workspace and run the tests by pressing `⌘ + U`.

 ## Dependencies
 - [Mockingbird](https://mockingbirdswift.com) used for mocking classes in unit tests